 You can easily double or triple this basic recipe depending how much fluffy slime you want to make.

-How to Make Fluffy Slime:
+How to Make Fluffy Cloud Slime

-- Once the slime is mostly mixed together, fold in the shaving cream.
+Step 2.
+Add your colored contact solution to the combined baking soda and glue.
+Once the slime is mostly mixed together, fold in the shaving cream.

-- Knead with your hands to really mix well (the slime will become less sticky).
+Step 3.
+Knead with your hands to really mix well (the slime will become less sticky).

 Storing Slime: